Friends of the Council on Aging

 These numbers are essential for applications and reports required to obtain the funding that keeps the Senior Center open and functioning.
 Volunteers can record their service hours; this essential information is vital when applying for grant funding.
 Therefore, it is very important for everyone coming into the Senior Center to register for a scanner card and scan in for each and every event and/or service they use.

-We urge anyone who has changed their address and telephone number to drop by Room 209 on the second floor so that we can update your information.
+We urge anyone who has changed their address and telephone number to drop by Room 209 on the second floor and update your information.
 Your cooperation is appreciated.

 For more information about Friends of the COA, please contact the Rose Baker Senior Center at (978) 281-9765.